 - 2. Let the dough rest at room temperature for about 10 minutes.
-Butter and lightly flour an 11-inch tart pan with a removable bottom.
+Butter and lightly flour an 13-by-4-inch tart pan with a removable bottom or an 11-inch round tart pan with a removable bottom.

 - 3. Roll out the pastry dough on a floured work surface to a circle slightly larger than the tart pan.
 Transfer the dough to the pan, allowing the excess to hang over the edges of the pan.
 Gently press the dough into the pan.
 Roll a rolling pin over the top, using the edge of the pan as a cutting surface, and let the excess pastry fall away.
 Refrigerate for at least 30 minutes.

 - 4. Preheat the oven to 400ºF (200ºC).

 - 5. Prick the pastry all over with the tines of a fork, line it with parchment paper, and fill with baking weights.
 Bake for 15 minutes, then remove the parchment and weights and bake for 10 to 15 minutes more, until golden.
 Let cool to room temperature before filling.

 - 6. Decrease the oven temperature to 375°F (190°C).